apptainer/apptainer-admindocs/configfiles.rst

 Loop Devices
 ============

-{Singularity} uses loop devices to facilitate the mounting of container file systems from SIF and other images.
+{Project} uses loop devices to facilitate the mounting of container file systems from SIF and other images.

-``max loop devices``: This option allows an admin to limit the total number of loop devices {Singularity} will consume at a given time.
+``max loop devices``: This option allows an admin to limit the total number of loop devices {Project} will consume at a given time.

 ``shared loop devices``: This allows containers running the same image to share a single loop device.
 This minimizes loop device usage and